 - Logistical planning

 Export plan template

-NEPC developed a template containing all the key elements listed above and includes additional descriptions per element.
+NEPC has provided a template containing all the key Elements listed above and includes additional descriptions per element.
 It guides you to build your own comprehensive and complete export plan.
 Check out our full template for developing an export plan!